GSA-TTS/identity-site/content/_en/policy/privacy.md

 ### The Purpose - Why do we need your information? ### {#purpose}

 Login.gov partners with agencies that need secure and private access to their applications and services.
 Each agency may request different levels of security depending on their needs.
-When you create and sign in to a login.gov account, you’re provided with an electronic identity assurance credential.
+When you create and sign in to a Login.gov account, you’re provided with an electronic identity assurance credential.
 We need your personally identifying information, or PII, to generate that credential.
 Imagine this credential like a key that only you can use.
 The key securely opens the door to a partner agency’s service or application.

 #### What information do we need?